 As long as you declare all the agricultural products you are bringing with you, you will not face any penalties – even if an inspector determines that they cannot enter the country.USDA: International Traveler: Plants, Plant Parts, Cut Flowers, and Seeds

 Restrictions do depend on where you have traveled from.
 For example, there are a set of rules for traveling from Puerto Rico and US Virgin Islands, another set for Hawaii and then yet more for different foreign countries.

 This is a query to #AskTSA on Twitter regarding carrying a lei from Hawaii:

 Taking plants overseas from the US

 Just as the US does, many foreign countries also have restrictions on what plants or plant material you can take into their country with you.
 You will need to check online or with an embassy for specific rules.

-General rules relating to plants
+General rules relating to flying overseas with plants

 You should check the rules for the country you are traveling from or to but there are a few general rules which are: